HulaLab/Bayotas/README.md

 - There will be a blue icon on the right hand side that says to "Push origin".
 - To check that your document is uploaded, go to github.com and click on the repository folder in which you uploaded your document in.

-### How to retireve new documents OR edits to existing documents from a github repository
+### How to retireve a single new to existing documents from a github repository
 - Edits from other users may be pulled to your local version of files.
 - Github desktop will notifiy you that changes have been made to documents through highlighting a box on the right hand sand of the application with a button titled "Pull origin".
 See photo below for example:
 ![image](https://user-images.githubusercontent.com/44681191/115435698-1b6bf580-a1d8-11eb-803e-b16282804fb7.png)
 - Click pull origin
 - Navigiate to the localley saved repository to access your newly updated document.